OnkarGorule/Automated-Data-Analysis/README.md

 User-Friendly UI
 Responsive design (mobile/tablet/desktop).

-Built on a modular codebase in Python, HTML, and CSS—AutomatedStat can be easily extended with new tests and custom visualizations.
+Built on a modular codebase in Python, HTML, and CSS and can be easily extended with new tests and custom visualizations.
 Simply upload your data, pick your tests, and let the app handle the heavy lifting.